Table of Contents

 • RFID readers (Ethernet)

-• Relays and other control modules (RS485-Modbus, Ethernet or WiFi)
+• Relays and other control modules (RS485-Modbus, Ethernet, or WiFi)

-2. Connecting the Gateway and meters
+2. Connecting the Gateway and the meters

 3. Cloud Gateway connection